NeoCat/ESP32-P3RGB64x32MatrixPanel/README.md

 Please refer section 3.3. in https://www.espressif.com/sites/default/files/documentation/eco_and_workarounds_for_bugs_in_esp32_en.pdf for more details.

-# Connection to ESP32 and the LED Matrix Panel
+# Wiring ESP32 with the LED Matrix Panel

 The panel has HUB75 compatible pins.